MichalMroz21/Dynatrace-Internship-Task/README.md

 - Dates can have only have year. - unvalid date, will be skipped, not taken into consideration.
 - Dates can have only year or month or day. or combinations of these but missing something - unvalid date, version will be not taken into consideration. (ex 2024, 2012-0-12, 12-05, etc.)
 - "+2022-+10-+2" considered as unvalid in checkIfConvertable.
-- checking if month is in <1; 12>, if not then skipping (invalid month), checking if day is in <1; 31>, valid for a month (skipping if invalid day or month).
+- checking if month is in <1; 12>, if not then skipping (invalid month), checking if day is in <1; 31>, valid for a month (skipping if invalid day or month), (If day && month && year are 0 then date is valid, but doesn't exist as described above)
 - Checking leap years for February also.
-(If day && month && year are 0 then date is valid, but doesn't exist as described above)
 - I'm not sure what to do if there are whitespaces, ex.
 "12 345", when converted to uint it would be 12, so if I would want to consider this I would remove them before converting, I'm going to simply assume it has to be skipped as ' ' is not numeric.
 So date like "20 27-05-21" will be unvalid.
 - If there is no "eol" then currentDate will be taken instead, as product is still supported.
 - If there is no  "releaseDate" (or "releasedDate"), ex. there is "releaseDats", then the version will be skipped, since it was never released.